 Hepatitis C (HCV) is a blood borne viral infection of the liver that causes both acute and chronic infections.
-The HCV virus has six different variants (genotypes), which differ among each other by 30-35% of their gene sequences.
-Infection with HCV genotypes 1-3 is most common worldwide, with regional prevalence variations, while genotypes 4-6 have important prevalence in global subregions.
+The HCV virus has seven different variants (genotypes) and 67 subtypes, with genotype 1 being responsible for more than 70% of HCV cases in the United States.

 Globally, chronic HCV infections are a major cause of serious liver damage, including fibrosis (scarring), cirrhosis, liver failure, and liver cancer.
 The majority of the millions of chronic HCV patients have yet to be diagnosed.

 According to the WHO, over 71 million people worldwide suffer from chronic hepatitis C – including 2.4 million in the United States.
 Despite recent advances in treatment, the CDC has estimated that the incidence of HCV in 2018 increased by 50,300 cases in the United States.
 This followed substantial increases in new infections in the United States from 2011 to 2017 with the greatest increase in incidence occurring in individuals ages 20 to 39 years old.

 Notwithstanding efforts by the WHO and others to eradicate HCV, recent analyses indicate that the disease will continue to be a considerable global burden beyond 2050 .

 Razavi H, Sanchez Y, Pangerl A, Cornberg M. Global timing of hepatitis C virus elimination: estimating the year countries will achieve the World Health Organization elimination targets.
 J Hepatol 2019;70 e748.